 45 Pages Posted: 1 Jul 2020 Last revised: 25 Nov 2020

 Date Written: July 1, 2020

-We examine how supply chain activity reflects into credit risk during different phases of the COVID-19 by focusing on CDS spreads and US-China supply chain links.
-We find considerable effects on credit risk.
-During the economic shutdown of the pandemic, CDS spreads increase with supply chain disruptions and spreads go down when the activity resumes with re-opening of the economy.
-The household demand channel is an important driver of how supply chains reflect in credit risk.
-Supply chain activity resumption is not sufficient in sectors that cater to households when the local economy suffers from dampened household demand due to economic shutdowns.
-Such effects are not observed for sectors that cater more to businesses.
-While firm leverage, product market competition, and supply chain duration magnify the impact of supply chain activity on credit risk during the pandemic, cash holdings, capital redeployability, growth opportunities, and investment-grade rating moderate such effects.
+We examine how supply chain activity reflects into credit risk during different phases of the COVID-19 pandemic by focusing on CDS spreads and US-China supply chain links.
+We find considerable effects on credit risk propagation.
+CDS spreads for firms with China supply chain partners increase with supply chain disruptions during the economic shutdown period of the pandemic, and the spreads go down when the economic activity resumes with re-opening in China.
+The household demand channel is an important driver of this supply chain credit risk behavior.
+Supply chain activity resumption is not sufficient to decrease credit risk in sectors that cater to households when the local economy suffers from dampened household spending due to economic shutdowns.
+Having a more global customer base, on the other hand, mitigates the local household demand shock effects.
+While firm leverage and supply chain duration magnify supply chain driven credit risk during the pandemic, cash holdings, growth opportunities, investment-grade rating, and supply chain network centrality moderate such effects.

 Keywords: Supply Chains, Credit Risk, COVID-19, Pandemic

 JEL Classification: E21, E51, F23, G12, G14, G23, G32, L11

 Suggested Citation: Suggested Citation